 - Step 5: Yarn over and pull through the last 2 loops to close the stitch.

 The crossed half double crochet stitch looks like an “X” because one half double crochet is worked over the other.
 To make this stitch, skip the first stitch and work one half double crochet in the next stitch.
-Then, go back to the stitch you skipped, and work one half double crochet in that stitch.
-And you’re done!
+Then, go back to the stitch you skipped, and work one half double crochet in that stitch from behind.
+This technique is a little different than what you might be used to, but it creates a really pretty faux cable look.
 If you prefer to see a visual, here is a link to a Youtube Tutorial that will familiarize you with this technique.

 Changing Colour Technique